Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Introduction

-For many chronic diseases, treatments are multifaceted: the aggressive treatment with a better reward is often accompanied with a higher toxicity, leading to the elevated risk of severe and acute side effects or even fatality.
-For example, the Standards of Medical Care in Diabetes published by American Diabetes Association (ADA) suggests metformin as first-line initial therapy for all general T2D patients.
-Intensified insulin therapy should be applied to patients when patients' A1C level is above the target \citep{american_diabetes_association_pharmacologic_2022}.
-However, according to UK Prospective Diabetes study, evidence has indicated that many patients who may eventually rely on insulin therapy to achieve ideal A1C level will be likely to experience more hypoglycemic episodes \citep{ukpds_group_intensive_1998}, and the latter can cause neurological impairments, coma or death \citep{cryer_hypoglycemia_2003}.
-Another example is corticosteroid therapy adopted by patients with asthma, rheumatoid arthritis or other immune system disorders.
-Corticosteroid helps patients to relieve the symptom but will also increases the risk of complications in short term if patients have another diseases through inhibiting patients' immune system \citep{buchman_side_2001,liu_practical_2013}.
-Therefore, the benefit-risk challenge presented in these chronic diseases entails that the ideal treatment rules should also take into consideration of reducing any short-term risks while maximizing the long-term rewarding outcome.
+For many chronic diseases, treatments are multifaceted: the aggressive treatment with a better reward is often accompanied by higher toxicity, leading to the elevated risk of severe and acute side effects or even fatality.
+For example, the Standards of Medical Care in Diabetes published by the American Diabetes Association (ADA) suggests metformin as first-line initial therapy for all general T2D patients.
+Intensified insulin therapy should be applied to patients when the patients' A1C level is above the target \citep{american_diabetes_association_pharmacologic_2022}.
+However, evidence has indicated that many patients who may eventually rely on insulin therapy to achieve ideal A1C level will be likely to experience more hypoglycemic episodes \citep{ukpds_group_intensive_1998}, and the latter can cause neurological impairments, coma, or death \citep{cryer_hypoglycemia_2003}.
+Thus, the benefit-risk challenge presented in chronic diseases such as T2D entails that the ideal treatment rules should also consider reducing any short-term risks during each decision stage while maximizing the long-term rewarding outcome.